 The ECB publishes up-to-date information about the availability of TARGET2 via the Market Information Dissemination tool.
 All incidents relating to TARGET2 are followed up with a detailed incident report and risk management process.
 The aim of this approach is to learn from these events in order to avoid a reoccurrence of the incidents or incidents of a similar nature.

-In addition to the minor issues affecting TARGET2 operations on a few occasions, the closing of interbank payment cut-off at 18:00 was delayed four times in 2017 due to problems related to the repatriation of funds from T2S back to TARGET2 RTGS accounts.
+In addition to this incident and some other less significant issues affecting TARGET2 operations on a few occasions, the closing of interbank payment cut-off at 18:00 was delayed five times in 2018 due to problems related to the repatriation of funds from T2S back to TARGET2 RTGS accounts.

 3 TARGET2 participants